The First Japanese IFV

 Too Expensive, Few Numbers

-The Type 89 IFV, despite being a world-standrd infantry fighting vehicle, faces the usual challenge of small production deriving from small domestic demand.
+The Type 89 IFV, despite being a world-standard infantry fighting vehicle, faces the usual challenge of small production deriving from small domestic demand.
 This predicament has led to the Japanese IFV costing over 6 million USD and only 68 units were produced as a result.

 Even though the JSGDF didn’t intend nationwide deployment, this number is inadequate considering that the total production of the Type 90 tank reached 340 units.